a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2020-04-12-I-have-seen-the-charles-river-on-an-early-march-night.md

 A haven for a wretched soul

 The Moon placed a translucent veil on top of Her\
-Starts, dimmed, in the river's reflection\
+Stars, dimmed, in the river's reflection\
 Before me was a glimpse of Eternity\
-I felt in love with her then and I am in love with Her now
+I felt in love with Her then and I am in love with Her now

 Midnight sky, choppers swirled to and fro, wanderers stood still\
 The West Wind carried waves of\